eldstal/cardcinogen/README.md

 ## Future features (probably not going to happen)
-* Fancier font stuff, such as centered text
+* Fancier font stuff, such as rotated text
 * Two-sided cards, such as in Trivial Pursuit